johnroach/ansible-gotchas/README.md

     ansible-galaxy init roles/dependencies01

 It is pretty awesome that they already have a tool for this.
 Simply fill in the blanks and have fun!
-Run the following line for this exercies:
+Run the following line for this exercises:

     ansible-playbook playbooks/dependencies.yml -v